A Guide to Non-Toxic Dishwasher Detergent

 Since manufacturers in North America don’t have to disclose a full list of ingredients, they can list “non-specific ingredients” - giving a general term without disclosing the exact chemical used.
 This means that you don’t know what is in the product!

 This is especially troublesome if you are allergic to certain ingredients.
 But even if you are not allergic, you might want to avoid some ingredients you know are bad for you, such as sodium lauryl sulfate (SLS) and sodium laureth sulfate (SLES).
 But did you know that they (and other ethoxylated ingredients) are non-ionic surfactants?

 So if your dishwasher pack or powder lists non-specific ingredients like the following, look for other options that disclose the exact ingredients:

 - Organic Acid Salts

 AspenClean Dishwasher Packs are non-toxic and 100% free of ingredients harmful to human health, animal health or the environment.
 And we always list all our ingredients, so you know exactly what is in our products.

 All our ingredients are derived from plants and minerals, and sustainably sourced.
 Our dishwasher detergent is free of chlorine and phosphates and uses eco-friendly oxygen bleach and enzymes to clean your dishes.
 Thanks to a unique ingredient derived from chicory root, your dishes, glasses and cutlery will be sparkling and free of spots and films.

-Our Dishwasher Packs are not wrapped in plastic, but coated with polyvinyl alcohol (PVA), which dissolves when it comes into contact with water and is completely non-toxic to humans, animals and the environment.
+Our Dishwasher Pods are not wrapped in plastic, but coated with polyvinyl alcohol (PVA), which dissolves when it comes into contact with water and is completely non-toxic to humans, animals and the environment.
 The plastic pouch is made from HDPE #2 and is 100% recyclable.